BharatKalluri/nestjs-starter/README.md

 - Docker setup
 - Sample module setup (`health-check`) with unit testing on service, and a sample e2e test.
 - AWS SDK integration, sample s3 client as a starting point
-- Rate limiting (limit each IP to 100 requests per 15 minutes)
+- Rate limiting (limit each IP to 100 requests per 15 minutes) using `express-rate-limit`
+- OpenAPI/Swagger setup using `@nestjs/swagger`

 ## TODO

-- [ ] Swagger setup
+- [ ] Validation pipes using io-ts
 - [ ] Firebase integration
 - [ ] AWS config file sharing for docker